zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-overview.md

 **Note:** The onboarding guides demonstrate how to add the Sample REST API Service to the API Mediation Layer to make the service available through the `petstore` service ID.

-The following diagram shows the relations between the Sample REST API Service and its corresponding API, REST API endpoint, and API gateway:
+The following diagram shows the relations between the Sample REST API Service and its corresponding API, REST API endpoint, and API Gateway:

 ![Sample REST API Components](../../user-guide/api-mediation/diagrams/rest-api-components-sample.svg)